-Sponsored by the North Carolina Writers’ Network and administered by the creative writing department at UNC-Wilmington, the Rose Post Creative Nonfiction Competition encourages the creation of lasting nonfiction work that is outside the realm of conventional journalism.
-The contest is open to any legal resident of North Carolina or member of NCWN.
-First-, second-, and third-place winners receive $300, $200, and $100, respectively, and the winning entry is considered for publication in the magazine Southern Cultures.
+Sponsored by the North Carolina Writers’ Network and administered by the creative writing department at the University of North Carolina-Wilmington, the Rose Post Creative Nonfiction Competition encourages the creation of lasting nonfiction work that is outside the realm of conventional journalism.
+The contest is open to any legal resident of North Carolina or member of the N.C.
+Writers’ Network.
+First, second, and third place winners receive $300, $200, and $100, respectively, and the winning entry is considered for publication in the Rambler.